Antonio Robinson

-Antonio Robinson (born on November 11, 1985) is a former American football wide receiver.
-He was signed by the Chicago Bears as an undrafted free agent in 2010.
+Antonio Robinson (born November 11, 1985) is an American former professional football player.
+He played college football for Nicholls State Colonels and was signed by the Chicago Bears of the National Football League (NFL) as an undrafted free agent in 2010.
 He later won Super Bowl XLV as a member of the Green Bay Packers, defeating the Pittsburgh Steelers.
-He played college football for Nicholls State University.
-He most recently was a member of the Winnipeg Blue Bombers of the Canadian Football League but was cut April 17, 2014 during Training Camp.

 Professional career

 Green Bay Packers

 For the 2010 and 2011 seasons, Robinson was a member of the Green Bay Packers in the NFL.

 Seattle Seahawks

 Robinson was signed to the Seattle Seahawks' practice squad on November 9, 2010, and was released on November 23.

 Omaha Nighthawks

 In 2012, Robinson played for the Omaha Nighthawks in the United Football League.

 New Orleans VooDoo

 Robinson was assigned to the New Orleans VooDoo of the Arena Football League on June 5, 2013.